Reading Time: 4 Minutes 12 Seconds

 Getting out of town will bring you into the sandy forest for the last time and just for a short time, because as soon as you catch the cycling path 3045 you are on fresh new asphalt.
 Nevertheless, this stretch is wonderful, it is just you and the nature (and hopefully few other cyclists).

-Finally you descend to Bělá pod Bezdězem and ride the most boring 5 km of your life through the back of the town until you reach the train station.
+Finally, you descend to Bělá pod Bezdězem and ride the most boring 5 km of your life through the back of the town, until you reach your starting and ending point, the train station.